corsego/saas/README.md

 Are there any disadvantages in setting tenant in `session` without having `current_user.tenant_id` column?

 Disadvantages of subdomain multitenancy - [link](https://www.reddit.com/r/rails/comments/lidwap/realworld_possible_issues_with_subdomain/)

+Not adding ActionText by default - users can add it themselves if they need.
+Not overbloating the MVP.

+Tailwind?
+I think it is not mature enough.

+HAML?
+I personally prefer haml over erb.
+This app uses erb so that it is more approachable to the general public.
+You can easily convert erb to haml with `gem "haml-rails"`.

+By default, the app uses as little custom css and js as possible

+If you are interested in playing around other multitenancy gems, I recommend [activerecord-multi-tenant](https://github.com/citusdata/activerecord-multi-tenant)

 ### These features should not be part of the core app: